HibernationNo1/project_Mnist_Classifier/description_of_project/train_validation_test.md

 # train_validation_test

-This file have three mothod for train, validation, test with dataset
+This file have three method for train, validation, test with dataset